palasht75/nutriscan-android-app/README.md

 # NutriScan AI PoC — Quick Start

 This is a simple Capacitor app that captures a photo, uploads it to S3 using temporary credentials, and sends the image to Gemini for analysis.
-Your teammate will email you the required credentials.
-You do not need to create AWS resources.

 ---